WordPress/gutenberg/packages/scripts/README.md

 -   `npm run build` - builds the code for production.
 -   `npm run build:custom` - builds the code for production with two entry points and a custom output directory.
 Paths for custom entry points are relative to the project root.
 -   `npm run build:copy-php` - builds the code for production and opts into copying all PHP files from the `src` directory and its subfolders to the output directory.
 By default, only PHP files listed in the `render` field in the detected `block.json` files get copied.
--   `build:custom-directory` - builds the code for production using the `custom-directory` as the source code directory.
+-   `npm run build:custom-directory` - builds the code for production using the `custom-directory` as the source code directory.

 This script automatically use the optimized config but sometimes you may want to specify some custom options: